Azure/azure-kusto-microhack/README.md

   ![Screen capture 1](/assets/images/Challenge2-Task2-Pic2-2.png)

-  For this microhack, we want to learn how ADX deal with dynamic fields, so we will keep the Nested levels as 1.
+  For this microhack, we want to learn how ADX deals with dynamic fields, so we will keep the Nested levels as 1.

   ![Screen capture 1](/assets/images/Challenge2-Task2-Pic3.png)

   ![Screen capture 1](/assets/images/Challenge2-Task2-Pic4.png)

   Open the command viewer.
-You can see the control commands that were be automatically generated.
+You can see the control commands that were automatically generated.
-  In contrast to Kusto queries, control commands are requests to Kusto to process or modify data or metadata. control commands are distinguished from queries by having the first character in the text of the command be the dot (.) character (which can't start a query).
+  In contrast to Kusto queries, control commands are requests to Kusto to process or modify data or metadata.
+Control commands are distinguished from queries by having the first character in the text of the command be the dot (.) character (which can't start a query).
 Not all control commands modify data or metadata.
 The large class of commands that start with .show, are used to display metadata or data.
 For example, the .show tables command returns a list of all tables in the current database.

   Review the control commands that were generated by One-Click.

   ![Screen capture 1](/assets/images/Challenge2-Task2-Pic5.png)

   You can see the:
-  .create table <table> command: creates a new empty table.
+  '.create table table_name command', which creates a new empty table.
-  .alter table <table> policy ingestionbatching: which alters the batching policy of the specified table.
+ '.alter table table_name policy ingestionbatching', which alters the batching policy of the specified table.
 During the ingestion process, ADX optimizes for throughput by batching small ingress data chunks together before ingestion.
 Batching reduces the resources consumed by the ingestion process.
 The batching policy defines when to seal a batch and send it for the next stage of the ingestion (once the first condition is met):

   | Parameter | Value | Description |
   | --------- | ----- | ----------- |